07 March 2017

 We always welcome additional people who would like to be co-opted to our committee

 Russian Language Conversation Group

-Group supported by Russian members Larisa Lyons and / or Nataliya Gubina
+Group supported by Russian members Elena Coles, Larisa Lyons or Nataliya Gubina

 Exeter City Council